jamesonweber/MULE/README.md

 MULE Website for posting and discussing information / data collected by the MULE

 # Summary
 The MULE (Modular Underwater Linked Explorer) is a remotely controlled underwater drone.
-The MULE was created as a final year interdisciplinary engineering capstone project with work from a group of mechanical, electrical, geomatics, and software engineering disciplines.
+The MULE was created as a final year interdisciplinary engineering capstone project with work from a group of mechanical, electrical, geomatics, and software engineering discipline students.

 The overall solution consisted of four main components
 - An operational, underwater vehicle